LonelyFoxCat-art/NewGameMaker/README.md

 # NewGameMaker
-The game engine is written by AI.
+This is a project file for a game editor developed by AI.

+* (The author is working hard to debug the AI.)